-TABLE OF CONTENTS

-TABLE OF CONTENTS 1

-PREAMBLE 2

-ARTICLE 1 - RECOGNITION 2

-ARTICLE 2 – WAIVER AND SCOPE 3

-ARTICLE 3 – ASSOCIATION RIGHTS 3

-ARTICLE 4 – MANAGEMENT RIGHTS 6

-ARTICLE 5 – CITY SECURITY 6

-ARTICLE 6 – NON-DISCRIMINATION 6

-ARTICLE 7 – WORK SCHEDULES 7

-ARTICLE 8 – OVERTIME 10

-ARTICLE 9 – PROBATION 11

-ARTICLE 10 – DISCIPLINE AND DISCHARGE 11

-ARTICLE 11 – GRIEVANCE PROCEDURE 11

-ARTICLE 12 – PERFORMANCE EVALUATIONS 14

-ARTICLE 13 – SALARY ADMINISTRATION 14

-ARTICLE 14 – PAYDAY 17

-ARTICLE 15 – PERSONNEL RECORDS 17

-ARTICLE 16 – LAYOFF 18

-ARTICLE 17 – SENIORITY 20

-ARTICLE 18 – LEAVE OF ABSENCE 21

-ARTICLE 19 – HOLIDAYS 23

-ARTICLE 20 – SICK LEAVE 24

-ARTICLE 21 – VACATIONS 25

-ARTICLE 22 – HEALTH AND WELFARE 26

-ARTICLE 23 – RETIREMENT 29

-ARTICLE 24 – CLOTHING, UNIFORMS AND PERSONAL SAFETY EQUIPMENT 30

-ARTICLE 25 – SCHOOLS, SEMINARS, TRAINING 31

-ARTICLE 26 – SAFETY 32

-ARTICLE 27 – OUTSIDE EMPLOYMENT 32

-ARTICLE 28 – SAVINGS CLAUSE 32

-ARTICLE 29 – TERM OF THE AGREEMENT 32

-ARTICLE 30 – SALARY 33

-APPENDIX A – ORAL/VERBAL WARNING NOTICE FORM 35

-APPENDIX B – SALARY SCHEDULE 36

-CITY OF BEND EMPLOYEE ASSOCIATION

-COLLECTIVE BARGAINING AGREEMENT

 PREAMBLE

-This Agreement is made and entered into by and between City of Bend (hereinafter the City) and the City of Bend Employees Association, (hereinafter the COBEA) for the purpose of fixing wages, hours, benefits, and mandatory conditions of employment and other matters affecting members of the bargaining unit.
+This Agreement is made and entered into by and between the City of Bend (hereinafter the “City”) and the City of Bend Employees Association, (hereinafter the “COBEA”).

+It is the purpose of this Agreement to achieve and maintain a harmonious relationship between the City and COBEA, to provide for equitable and peaceful adjustment of differences which may arise, and to establish proper standards for wages, hours, and other conditions of employment.

-The mailing address of the City shall be "City of Bend, 710 NW Wall Street, Bend, Oregon 97701”.
-The mailing address of the COBEA shall be "City of Bend Employees Association, P.O.
+The mailing address of the City shall be "City of Bend, 710 NW Wall Street, Bend, Oregon 97703”.
+The mailing address of COBEA shall be "City of Bend Employees Association, P.O.
 Box 1384, Bend, Oregon 97709”.

-It is also the purpose of this agreement to promote the mutual interests of the City and its employees and to provide for the operation of the City's business under methods which will further, to the fullest extent possible, the safety of the employees, economy and efficiency of operation, elimination of waste, realization of maximum quantity and quality of output, cleanliness, protection of property and avoidance of interruptions to production.
-The parties will cooperate fully to secure the advancement and achievement of these purposes.

 ARTICLE 1 – RECOGNITION

-Section 1.
-The City recognizes the COBEA as the sole and exclusive representative with respect to wages, hours, and conditions of employment for all employees included in the bargaining unit.
+Section 1.1.
+The City recognizes COBEA as the sole and exclusive representative with respect to wages, hours, benefits, and mandatory conditions of employment for all employees included in the bargaining unit.

-Section 2.
-Employees who are subject to the terms of this Agreement shall include employees whose job titles are included in the COBEA pay schedule within this Agreement whose positions are (1) Regular full-time and (2) Regular part-time.
+Section 1.2.
+Employees who are subject to the terms of this Agreement shall include employees whose job titles are included in COBEA salary schedule within this Agreement whose positions are (1) Regular full-time and (2) Regular part-time.
 Management, confidential and supervisory personnel, and any other classified employee mutually agreed upon are excluded.
 Temporary (employed for less than a year and less than 2080 hours), Intermittent (less than 600 hours in any calendar year), Volunteer (appointment under ORS 657.015, to which the appointee donates services without receiving or expecting remuneration), and Retiree Rehire (employee currently receiving Oregon PERS or other retirement benefits) employees are excluded from the Association.
 Employees hired into Limited Term positions are subject to the terms of this Agreement, excluding Article 16 – Layoff, and Article 17 – Seniority.
 Benefits, accruals and other conditions of employment for regular part-time COBEA members who work an average of 20 - 29 hours per week shall be pro-rated at 50% of the level provided to full time members and for part time COBEA members who work an average of 30 - 39 hours per week shall be pro-rated at 75% of the level provided to full time members.